abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 gtkwave --version
 iverilog -V
 ```
 In other *Linux* distributions, it would be similar.
+For other *OS* like mac/windows, there should be
+well-known and used IDEs out there, I will search and add them here in the future.

 To have short and effective tutorial on *Verilog* one can follow
 <a href="https://www.chipverify.com/tutorials/verilog" class="custom-link">this tutorial</a>.